Acquisition number: 2006.03

 Display case or on loan: 5

 M.J.
-Price, The Coinage n the Name of Alexander the Great and Philip Arrhidaeus: A British Museum Catalogue (London and Zurich, The British Museum and the Swiss Numismatic Society, 1991), 3747.
+Price, The Coinage n the Name of Alexander the Great and Philip Arrhidaeus: A British Museum Catalogue (London and Zurich, The British Museum and the Swiss Numismatic Society, 1991), 3742.

 Tetradrachmon struck in the name and types of Alexander III of Makedonia (Macedon) by Seleukos I Nikator

-Silver 17.00 g.
-27 mm. c.
+Silver 16.91 g.
+26 mm.
 311-305 BC.

 Seleukos I was allotted the satrapy of Babylon in 321 BC.
 He was the longest surviving of the generals who succeeded Alexander despite being ousted temporarily in 316 BC.
 He proclaimed himself king of an expanded territory in 305 BC.
 In 301 BC two groups of the Diodochoi (the successors of Alexander the Great came to blows at the Battle of Ipsos.
-The victorious group were Kassandros, ruler of Makedonia, Lysimachos ruler of Thrace; and Seleukos I. In 282 BC Seleukos was invited by Lysimachos to invade parts of western Asia Minor.
-He was assassinated, however, before he was able to take possession of the territories.
+The victorious group comprised Kassandros, ruler of Makedonia, Lysimachos ruler of Thrace; and Seleukos I. In 282 BC Seleukos was invited by Lysimachos to invade parts of western Asia Minor.
+He was, however, assassinated before he was able to take possession of the territories.

 The early silver coinage of Seleukos I was struck with the types of Alexander the Great until 305/4 BC.
-After that year coins were struck in his own name.
-His large and varied coinage was struck in three metals (gold, bronze and, predominantly, silver) and in a number of denominations appropriate to various regions in the kingdom.
+After that year coins were struck in his name.
+His large and varied coinage was struck in three metals (gold, bronze and, predominantly, silver) and a number of denominations appropriate to various regions in the kingdom.

-Cf. 2006.03 in this collection.
+Cf. 1967.25 in this collection.

 M.J.
-Price, The Coinage n the Name of Alexander the Great and Philip Arrhidaeus: A British Museum Catalogue (London and Zurich, The British Museum and the Swiss Numismatic Society, 1991), 3747.
+Price, The Coinage n the Name of Alexander the Great and Philip Arrhidaeus: A British Museum Catalogue (London and Zurich, The British Museum and the Swiss Numismatic Society, 1991), 3742.